jottenlips/data-science-playground/README.md

 # Getting Started

 ## Install

+* Run in your terminal.

 `virtualenv --help`

-if you do not have it `pip install virtualenv`
+* If you do not have it `pip install virtualenv`

-Create and activate a python environment.

-Run the commands in this order.
+* Create and activate a python environment.
+Run these commands in order.

 `virtualenv -p python3 venv`